 There are two key problems with antidepressants in bipolar disorder: they don’t work particularly well, and there is a risk of triggering mania.
-The International Society for Bipolar Disorder task force on antidepressant use found that evidence for antidepressant use is limited and weak, and as a result they could not broadly endorse the use of antidepressants in bipolar disorder.
+The International Society for Bipolar Disorder task force on antidepressant use concluded that evidence for antidepressant use is limited and weak, and as a result, they could not broadly endorse the use of antidepressants in bipolar disorder.
 An exception is fluoxetine, which is effective when used in tandem with olanzapine.

 I hope that this has all made sense and shone some new light on mood stabilizers.
 If you have any questions please feel free to shoot them my way!

 The rest of the Psych Meds 101 series covers:

 You may also be interested in this post on Bipolar Disorder Treatment Guidelines.

 BScPharm BSN MPN